-Looking for a way to get you and your staff members in ICD-10-coding shape—fast?
-Watch this free webinar; consider it your ICD-10 boot camp.
+Do you or your staff need an ICD-10 refresh?
+Watch this free webinar—consider it your ICD-10 boot camp.

 Finally, there's the seventh character.
 This character represents one of the most significant differences between ICD-9 and ICD-10.
 Using ICD-9, there's no way to capture the details that the ICD-10 seventh character provides.
 However, not all ICD-10 codes require the seventh character—and for some, adding one can invalidate the code altogether.

 So, how do you know which codes require a seventh character—and which don’t?
 You check the instructions that precede each chapter.
 If you don’t see a reference to a seventh character, leave the slot empty.
 As a side note, seventh characters are required for codes within Chapter 19 (Injury, poisoning and certain other consequences of external causes) and Chapter 15 (Pregnancy, childbirth and the puerperium).

 While rehab therapists probably won't use many codes in the pregnancy and childbirth chapter, they most likely will have to code for conditions related to injuries.
 For injuries, poisonings, and other external causes, the seventh character provides information about the episode of care, and there are seventh-character extensions for many of these conditions (with the exception of fractures, which have their own seventh character system).